yarienkiva/anonscraper.py/README.md

 ## How to use

 Install the required libraries with ``pip3 install -r requirements.txt`` the run the script with ``python3 anonscrape.py``.
 Be sure to do this in a new directory with enough space to download the leaks (otherwhise your filesystem is going to get messy real quick).

+## Coming soon

+Not getting blocked after ~70 dumps : using proxies, random useragents, referrers and add a slight delay between each request to the site